bptstbn/spam/README.md

 Here is are some examples of how you can call the API in python.
 Theoritically, it should work with any other programming language.

 ### Prediction features
+You can predict whether an email is spam or not by giving its features in a particular format.

+To do so, use the address https://apispam.herokuapp.com/fromfeatures.

 In this case, the input parameter of the query is a dictionnary which contains a string dictionnary of the features of the e-mail to be classified.

 ```python